Magnitogorsk: Closed city

-In 1937 foreigners were told to leave, and Magnitogorsk was declared a closed city.
+In 1937, foreigners were told to leave, and Magnitogorsk was declared a closed city.
 There is little reliable information about events and development of the city during the closed period.

 The city played an important role during World War II because it supplied much of the steel for the Soviet war effort.
 Furthermore, its strategic location east of the Ural Mountains made Magnitogorsk safe from seizure by the German Army.

 Re-opening

-During perestroika, the closed-city status was removed, and foreigners were allowed to visit the city again.
+During the perestroika movement of the Gorbachev administration, the closed-city status was removed, and foreigners were allowed to visit the city again.
 The years after perestroika brought a significant change in the life of the city; the Iron and Steel Plant was reorganized as a joint-stock company Magnitogorsk Iron and Steel Works (MISW or MMK), which helped with the reconstruction of the railway and the building of a new airport.

-With the depletion of the substantial local iron-ore reserves, Magnitogorsk has to import raw materials from Sokolvsko-Sarbaisky deposit in northern Kazakhstan.
+With the depletion of the substantial local iron-ore reserves, Magnitogorsk has to import raw materials from northern Kazakhstan.